divyaKh/CMPE255Project/6.Archive/paper.md

 The F1 scores are comparable for the unprocessed dataset and dataset with MinMax scaling applied.
 Taking into account the accuracy and F1 score both, we can infer that Random Forest perform best for unprocessed data.

 # 9 Conclusions
-After comparing accuracy of all the models, the XG boost comes out to be most accurate with the accuracy percentage of 95.2% after applying Min-Max scaling for the data set.
-This was followed by random forest with 95% accuracy on unprocessed dataset.
-After, decision tree, gradient boost proved to be the more accurate with 94% before decision tree which has 92%.
-Also, min-max scalar has not much effect on the accuracy of models.
-PCA worsens the accuracy of models and its processing takes a lot of time.
+After comparing accuracy of all the models following are the observations:

+* Gradient boosting model works best with minmax scaling with an accuracy of 94% on the test set.
+* Decision trees model works best with minmax scaling with an accuracy of 92% on the test set.
+* Random forest model works best with unprocessed data with an accuracy of 95% on the test set.
+* XGBoost model overfits the dataset by 6% after applying PCA and 2% for other preprocessing.
+* PCA worsens the accuracy of models and its processing takes a lot of time.

+From the above, it can be inferred that, Gradient Boosting works best with MinMax scaling.
+Random forest shows good accuracy on the unprocessed dataset, which is not accurate since the features are not at the same scale.
+XGBoost shows that it is overfitting the dataset, which shows that XGBoost is prone to overfitting.

 # References